eastgenomics/eggd_somalier_workflow/README.md

 The threshold to predict female sex phenotype is currently set to 70 which is the case where all SNPs of X chromosome are present.
-If this is not the case, then the this threshold should be amended appriopriate to the number of SNP probes present for the assay.
+If this is not the case, then this threshold should be amended appropriately to the number of SNP probes present for the assay.

 ## What apps are used in this workflow?